-Agar Agar is a vegetarian gelatin substitute produced from a variety of seaweed vegetation.
-It is sold in health food stores in both flake and powder varieties, and can be used in a variety of dairy-free and vegan recipes as a stabilizing and thickening agent for custards, puddings, sauces and even vegetarian marshmallows.
+It is sold in Asian and health food stores in both flake, powder and bar varieties, and can be used in several dairy-free and vegan recipes as a stabilizing and thickening agent for custards, puddings, sauces, and even vegetarian marshmallows.

-Like animal-based gelatin, the agar is dissolved in the liquid in a small saucepan over medium-high heat, brought to a boil and then simmered until slightly thickened, about 5-7 minutes.
-It is then chilled in the refrigerator until set and typically enjoyed cold.
+Like animal-based gelatin, agar is dissolved in a liquid in a small saucepan over medium-high heat, brought to a boil, and then simmered until slightly thickened for about five to seven minutes.

 Then, it's chilled in the refrigerator until set and enjoyed cold.
 Consider making an easy recipe, like vegan chocolate pudding, if it's your first time cooking with agar.

 Use Agar Powder to Make Anmitsu

 Agar powder can be used to make delicious puddings and jellies, like a cherry blossom milk pudding, coffee jelly, or the classic Anmitsu Japanese dish.

 Anmitsu is a traditional summer dessert that has agar jelly cubes, azuki bean paste, mochi, various fruits, ice cream, and peas.
 These different flavors and textures create a harmonious Japanese taste and can be made in less than 30 minutes.